jakenology/Scripts/README.md

 - [install-firefox.sh](./install-firefox.sh)
 - [install-flash.sh](./install-flash.sh)

 THIS MARKDOWN FORMATTED README IS NOT YET COMPLETE.
-IF YOU WOULD LIKE TO CONTRIBUTE TO THE ORGANIZATION OF THIS REPOSITORY, PLEASE EMAIL ME: [Jayke Peters (Home)](mailto:jaykepeters@gmail.com)
+IF YOU WOULD LIKE TO CONTRIBUTE TO THE ORGANIZATION OF THIS REPOSITORY, PLEASE EMAIL ME: <a href="mailto:jaykepeters@gmail.com?subject=I would like to help you with your repository">Jayke Peters (Home)</a>